 How can I review a movie without giving out spoilers?
 Hmm..

-The film was about PK’s (tipsy in Hindi) adventure– an alien who had a mission to research about the Earth and its inhabitants.
+The film was about PK’s (tipsy in Hindi) adventure– an alien who had a mission to research the Earth and its inhabitants.
 Unfortunately, the remote that will take him home got stolen.
 Bombarded by Sci-fi Hollywood alien films, at first I was like ‘alien without clothes and looked weird?
 This probably not my cup of tea’.
 But glad we still decided to give it a go.
-The next scene setting was in the beautiful and romantic Bruges, Belgium.
+The next scene-setting was in the beautiful and romantic Bruges, Belgium.
 I’ve been in Bruges and seeing it on the screen has brought back memories.
-The scene evolved around a couple and their newly found love with each other, followed by the girl parents’ rejection because they’re from different religions.
+The scene revolved around a couple and their newly found love with each other, followed by the girl’s parents’ rejection because they’re from different religions.
 I’m aware of this religious conflict of Pakistan (became a Muslim country) and India (became a majority Hindu but secular country).

-Ignorant about the Earth and the Earthlings, PK was basically just like a kid who just came to this world who easily believed to whatever humans are saying.
-He wanted to get whatever help he can get in order find his remote so he can go home.
+Ignorant about the Earth and the Earthlings, PK was basically just like a kid who just came to this world who easily believed whatever humans are saying.
+He wanted to get whatever help he can get in order to find his remote so he can go home.
 PK’s meat and potatoes in establishing his character was his curiosity.
 An outsider perspective with innocence and simplicity and curiosity of a child without the societal pressure of being human.
-Since there’s no fear of divine punishments or any fears instill to his mind, he asked the questions that people who are indoctrinated into religion never consider to ask.
-Unlike most of us who are confident that our ancestors beliefs are the absolute truths, he didn’t just follow blindly.
+Since there’s no fear of divine punishments or any fears instill in his mind, he asked the questions that people who are indoctrinated into religion never consider asking.
+Unlike most of us who are confident that our ancestors’ beliefs are the absolute truths, he didn’t just follow blindly.
 A reminder to questions everything that doesn’t make sense no matter how sacred it is.
 Most importantly, if it can cause division, fear, corruption, and suffering.

 Struggles 1 – In search of his remote, he asks a heap of people where he can find it and they unanimously say God will help you find it.
 Just ask God.